manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 **Student describes their model in detail.
 This includes the state, actuators and update equations.**

 * In this project, I have implemented Model Predictive Control to drive the car around the track.
-* Kinematic and Dynamic Vehicle Model with Actuator constraints are the foundation of model predictive controls.
+* Kinematic Vehicle Model with Actuator constraints are the foundation of model predictive controls.
 * This defines the future trajectory of the vehicle.
 * In order to develop an optimal controller, we need define the cost function that reduces the errors (Cross track error and Orientation error)